Inpatient Rehab in Michigan

 Great Lakes Recovery Centers Inc Adult Residential Services - Marquette, MI

-Great Lakes Recovery Centers Inc Adult Residential Services is an inpatient addiction treatment center situated in Marquette, MI.
+Great Lakes Recovery Centers Inc Adult Residential Services is an inpatient drug and alcohol rehab situated in Marquette, Michigan.

 Location: 241 Wright Street, Building 2, Marquette, MI 49855 in Marquette County